rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 ### 3.4.3

+* Issue #44 DEVICE_COMMUNICATION_ERROR no longer causes the bridge status to be marked Offline
 * Issue #45 Change iotServerUri configuration parameter so that it doesn't include the API version
 * Issue #43 Support gas consumption statistics reporting in kWh.
   Upgrade note: Existing gas consumption statistics Items may need to be recreated in order to output in kWh.